 When athletes are partaking in the long jump, the jumps are measured from the take-off line to the break in the landing area that any part of the body touches.
-The jump will be considered a failed attempt if they take off from outside of the take-off board.
-It will not count if the athlete executes the jump and touches the ground beyond the take-off line.
-Lastly, the jump will not count if, during landing, the athlete touches outside of the landing area which is closer to the take-off line instead of the closest break made in the sand.
+The jump will not count and be considered a failed attempt if the athlete jumps from in front of the take-off line or lands outside of the landing area.

 Distance Running Rules

 Distance runners will begin the race in an upright position, and their hands are not allowed to touch the ground.
 The command to start for the races is “On your marks!” and, once the runners are at the mark and the gun is fired, they may officially begin the race.
 During the Olympics, distance races do not have lane assignments so athletes may break their position from the start.

 During distance races, when there are 12 athletes in the race, they may be split into two staggered groups from the beginning.
 Around 65% of them will be on the regular start line and the other runners will have a separate start line which is across the track’s outer half.

 Middle distance races are races that are 800 meters or longer.
 In these races, the runners do not begin positioned over a block.
 Middle distance runners instead will begin the race in an upright position.
 In fact, their hands are not even allowed to touch the ground.
 The command to start for the races is “On your marks!”
 Only once the runners are at the mark and the gun is fired may they officially begin the race.
 These races also have a staggered start format, with eight racers in individual lanes of equal lengths.